 - Ask your employer to confirm any terms in writing.

 - Do not automatically accept the employer's first offer.

 - If possible, refuse an employer's offer that you resign instead of being terminated.

 - Try to stay on the payroll as long as possible.

 - Negotiate with the employer to continue providing medical and dental coverage while you are receiving severance pay.

 - Make sure that the severance package is in no way contingent on new employment.

-If you have been fired, you may have rights to severance pay, damages, or unemployment compensation.
+If you've been fired, you may have rights to severance pay, damages, or unemployment compensation.
 In certain circumstances, you may also have a valid claim for wrongful termination against your former employer.
-Speaking with an experience attorney can help you understand your rights and make an informed decision about how to proceed.
+Speaking with an experienced employment law attorney can help you understand your rights and make an informed decision about how to proceed.